nftsharing/nftsharing.github.io/README.md

 ## 5. Merry Christmas Tree
-[Merry Christmas Tree](https://opensea.io/collection/merry-christmas-tree) is a collection of 5,000 unique NFTs, which are permanently fixed on Polygon Blockchain.
+[Merry Christmas Tree](https://opensea.io/collection/merry-christmas-tree) is a collection of 5,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
 MERRY CHRISTMAS~A bunch of Christmas Trees are on their way, are you ready!

 [![ChristmasTreeBanner.png](https://i.seadn.io/gcs/files/9ad5eeec6f12703c5595a827a411b89f.png?auto=format&w=2048)](https://opensea.io/collection/merry-christmas-tree)

 ## 4. ChristmasDeer
-[ChristmasDeer](https://opensea.io/collection/christmasdeer) is a collection of 5,000 unique NFTs.
-MERRY CHRISTMAS~A bunch of Christmas Deers are on their way, are you ready!
+[Merry Christmas with Gift Box ChristmasDeer](https://opensea.io/collection/christmasdeer) is a collection of 5,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
+We hope that all of holders have funs with them.
+In near future, the rwaNFT connected to this collection will be launched.

 [![ChristmasdeerBanner.png](https://i.seadn.io/gcs/files/82c186c35310b6e4266b197a12765ba8.png?auto=format&w=2048)](https://opensea.io/collection/christmasdeer)

 ## 3. SantaClaus
-[SantaClaus](https://opensea.io/collection/santa-claus-on-the-way) is a collection of 5,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
-MERRY CHRISTMAS~A bunch of bearded Santas are on their way, are you ready!
+[Merry Christmas with Santa Claus On The Way](https://opensea.io/collection/santa-claus-on-the-way) is a collection of 5,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
+We hope that all of holders have funs with them.
+In near future, the rwaNFT connected to this collection will be launched.
+MERRY CHRISTMAS～A bunch of bearded Santas are on their way, are you ready！

 [![BannerSantaClaus.png](https://i.seadn.io/gcs/files/18fe1415fc76766640e8ce80112e0a83.png?auto=format&w=2048)](https://opensea.io/collection/santa-claus-on-the-way)

 ## 2. VacuumBear
 [VacuumBear](https://opensea.io/collection/vacuumbear) is a collection of 10,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
-They come from the fact that we wear surgical masks all over the world.
-Masks make a big distance between everyone.
-In the future, thing will become well that we don't need to live in vacuums, like a VacuumBear.
+It comes from that all of us began to wear masks in year 2020.
+Masks take big distances among everyone.
+In near future, the global environment will become better and better.
+Then we never to live with vacuums again, like a VacuumBear.
+In near future, the rwaNFT connected to this collection will be launched.
+We hope all holders have funs with them.

 [![banner BannerVacuumBear](https://i.seadn.io/gcs/files/655afdaac4e43fd657ade13dc226d183.png?auto=format&w=2048)](https://opensea.io/collection/vacuumbear)

 ## 1. BandagemanNFT
-[BandagemanNFT](https://opensea.io/collection/bandagemannft) is a collection of 10,000 unique Bandage Man NFTs, which are permanently fixed on Polygon Blockchain.
-They come from the idea that we always bond ourselves to hard problems, hope to be free and fear to be forward.
-We hope these NFTs can help us to find the right way and seek the inner-heart peace.
+[BandagemanNFT](https://opensea.io/collection/bandagemannft) is a collection of 10,000 unique NFTs, which are permanently fixed on Polygon Blockchain.
+We hope that all of holders have funs with them.
+In near future, the rwaNFT connected to this collection will be launched.

 [![banner Bandageman1w](https://i.seadn.io/gcs/files/e63d8ecd668032444de0c548257d1faa.png?auto=format&w=2048)](https://opensea.io/collection/bandagemannft)